 7 Ways to Use CBD Isolate

-- Place it Right Under Your Tongue — Looking for the absolute easiest way possible to use CBD isolate?
-Simply place it right under your tongue and hold it there for 60-90 seconds.
+- Place it Right in Your Mouth — Looking for the absolute easiest way possible to use CBD isolate?
+Simply place it in your mouth to dissolve.
 This method works just like taking a regular CBD tincture.
-The mucous membranes in the mouth absorb the CBD, where it is then sent straight to the bloodstream.
 One of the best things is that CBD isolate is both tasteless and odorless.
 Easy breezy.

 - Add it to Juice or a Smoothie — If you want a little more excitement, add your CBD isolate to juice or a smoothie.
 Just measure out the exact serving you desire and stir or shake into your juice or blend it right in with other ingredients in your blender.
 Adding CBD isolate to your juice or smoothie simply adds to an already healthy option.

 - Put it in Coffee or Tea — By far one of our favorite ways to use CBD isolate is by putting it in our coffee.
 Yes, like many of you, we’re java junkies.
-Our bullet-proof coffee recipe is one of our faves and can easily be made with CBD isolate.
-You can also stir it into your regular cup of morning (or afternoon) Joe, where it will mix so well you won’t even know it’s in there.
-For all you tea drinkers out there, you can also add your desired amount of CBD isolate to your cup of hot tea, stir well and enjoy the extra benefits it brings.
+Our bulletproof coffee recipe is one of our faves and can easily be made with CBD isolate.
+You can also stir it into your regular cup of morning (or afternoon) joe, where it will mix so well you won’t even know it’s in there.
+For all you tea drinkers, you can also add your desired amount of CBD isolate to your cup of hot tea, stir well and enjoy the extra benefits it brings.

 - Create Your Own CBD Sweetener — Speaking of creating culinary masterpieces, CBD isolate can also be used to make your own CBD sweetener.
 Our favorite way is to blend it in with some local, organic honey or stir it into stevia.
 You could also add CBD isolate to your syrup to drizzle over pancakes, waffles and French toast.

 - DIY CBD Topicals — A really fun way to use CBD isolate is to make your own CBD topicals.
-Known to provide quick, localized relief, topicals are a great way to soothe a sore back or relieve pain caused by inflammation.
+Known to provide localized effects, topicals are a great way to support healthy joints and muscles.
 There are plenty of resources online that can teach you how to make your own CBD-infused topicals.
 So whether you prefer a CBD salve, lotion or cream and you like to get down on some DIY recipes, CBD isolate is an awesome addition for anything you decide to create.

-- Make Your Own CBD Pet Treats — CBD isn’t just beneficial for humans.
-Our pets can also greatly benefit from CBD.
+- Make Your Own CBD Pet Treats — CBD isn’t just beneficial for humans; our pets can also be impacted by CBD.
 In fact, using CBD for pets is becoming increasingly common.
 Why not give your furry friend a treat homemade by you with love?
-CBD isolate can be added to any pet treat recipe and will do nothing but boost the health of your best friend.
+CBD isolate can be added to any pet treat recipe and can help to boost your furry friend’s quality of life.

 As you can see, there are huge benefits to CBD isolate use.
 It’s CBD in its purest form.
-While you won’t get the entourage effect of a full spectrum CBD product, CBD isolate does contain all the benefits of CBD without any trace amounts of THC whatsoever.
+While you won’t get the entourage effect of a broad spectrum CBD product, CBD isolate does contain all the benefits of CBD without trace amounts of THC.

 One of the best things about CBD isolate is that you get more bang for your buck.
-A little CBD isolate goes a long way and in the long run can help save you some money, especially if you’re someone who regularly uses CBD.
+A little CBD isolate goes a long way and, in the long run, can help save you some money, especially if you’re someone who regularly uses CBD.
 Think of it like this.
-One gram of CBD isolate typically contains about 990mg CBD.
+One gram of CBD isolate typically contains about 990mg of CBD.
 For everyone one milligram of powder you consume, you’re getting right around one milligram of CBD.